utmba95/OpenSprinkler-Firmware-Hunter/docs/docs/index.md

 # OpenSprinkler Firmware and Documentation

 This Github repository contains the firmware source code and documentation for OpenSprinkler.

-For product details, visit [https://opensprinkler.com](https://opensprinkler.io).
+* For product details, visit [https://opensprinkler.com](https://opensprinkler.com).

-For official firmware release notes, please go to the [OpenSprinkler Firmware Releases](https://github.com/OpenSprinkler/OpenSprinkler-Firmware/releases) page on GitHub.
+* For firmware release notes, visit the [OpenSprinkler Firmware Releases](https://github.com/OpenSprinkler/OpenSprinkler-Firmware/releases) page on GitHub.

 ---

-## Firmware Compilation Instructions
+## Compile the Firmware for OpenSprinkler v3.x and v2.3

+The firmware compilation instructions below are for OpenSprinkler **v3.x and v2.3** only.
+<br>For RPi and Linux-based OpenSprinkler (OSPi), follow the [instructions are here](https://openthings.freshdesk.com/support/solutions/articles/5000631599-installing-and-updating-the-unified-firmware-on-ospi).

 ### Environment Setup
 1. Download and unzip (or git clone) this (`OpenSprinkler-Firmware`) repository.